danny1113/WebDomHandling/README.md

 ## WDWebObjectDelegate

-it has 2 functions:
+`WDWebObjectDelegate` is a protocol for handling result and error return from the WKWebView’s JavaScript environment.
+And it has 2 functions:

-- `func webView(_ webView: WKWebView, didFinishEvaluateJavaScript result: String)` for handling result return from WKWebView.
+- `func webView(_ webView: WKWebView, didFinishEvaluateJavaScript result: String)` for handling result return from `WKWebView`.
-- `func webView(_ webView: WKWebView, didFailEvaluateJavaScript error: String)` for handling error return from WKWebView.
+- `func webView(_ webView: WKWebView, didFailEvaluateJavaScript error: String)` for handling error return from `WKWebView`.

-> For example of delegate implementation, check [Example.swift](Sources/WebDomHandling/Example.swift), this example shows how to implement delegation in SwiftUI.
+> **Note:** For example of delegate implementation, check [Example.swift](Sources/WebDomHandling/Example.swift), this example shows how to implement delegation in SwiftUI.